 Regardless of whether they died or not, the fact remains that you were injured due to their negligence.
 This means huge doctor bills, missed work, perhaps several months of chiropractic treatment or physical therapy - who knows what else?
 You deserve compensation and you shouldn't feel bad at all about making a claim.

 How to Make a Claim Against a Dead Person

 Making a claim against the deceased is very much like making a claim against the living.
 You'll start by contacting their insurance company and meeting your insurance adjuster, who will handle your case throughout the process.

 Is It Harder to Win Your Case If the Other Driver Died?

-Talk With a Fatal Car Accident Attorney in Fort Worth Today
+Talk With a Fort Worth Fatal Car Accident Lawyer Today

 At Anderson Injury Lawyers, we understand how hard it can be to make decisions after suddenly and unexpectedly losing your spouse, parent, or child.
 At first, you are focused on making appropriate arrangements.
 Then, you are forced to confront your grief and a future without them.
 This is an extremely emotional time, often made worse by the loss of a spouse or parent’s financial contributions.